spartyhacker/xlfly/README.md

 I love xlwings!
 However, I have noticed it very difficult to handle heavy calculations if using user defined functions.
 Hence xlfly: making using UDF easier.
 I chose separate GUI so that I can run parallel threads easier.

+## Usage

+1. Write python commands in Excel cells.
+Select it, click to run!
+2. Write python in **commments** section in Excel.
+Select it, and click to run!

 This package only works on Windows

 Create Windows Start Menu Item: